 Procedures for appointments to the board are formal and transparent.
 Nominations for appointment as members of the board are recommended by the group board nominations committee (Nomco).
 Nomco is chaired by the board chairman.
-Frans du Toit, the lead independent nonexecutive director is a member, and all members are nonexecutive.Background and reference checks are performed before the nomination and appointment of new directors.
+Frans du Toit, the lead independent non-executive director is a member, and all members are non-executive.
+Background and reference checks are performed before the nomination and appointment of new directors.

 New board members hold office until the next annual general meeting at which time they will retire and become available for re-election.
-Executive directors will be engaged on employment contracts, subject to short-term notice periods, unless longer periods are approved by the board.
+Executive directors are engaged on employment contracts, subject to short-term notice periods, unless longer periods are approved by the board.

-On appointment, non-executive directors will have the benefit of an induction programme aimed at deepening their understanding of the group and the business environment and markets in which the group operates, which includes background material, meetings with senior management and visits to the group's facilities.
-All board members are expected to keep themselves abreast of changes and trends in the business and in the group's environment and markets, which shall include changes and trends in the economic, political, social and legal climate.
-Where appropriate significant developments that impact the group and which the board needs to be aware of are highlighted via the governance structures and process.
+On appointment, all directors attend an induction programme aimed at deepening their understanding of the group and the business environment and markets in which the group operates.
+This includes background material, meetings with senior management and visits to the group's facilities.
+All board members are expected to keep themselves abreast of changes and trends in the business and in the group's environment and markets.
+This includes changes and trends in the economic, political, social and legal landscape.
+Where appropriate significant developments that impact the group and which the board needs to be aware, are highlighted via the governance structures and process.
+Access to Independent Advice The company secretary is available to provide assistance and information on governance and corporate administration to the directors as appropriate.

-Access to independent advice

-The company secretary is available to provide assistance and information on governance and corporate administration to the directors as appropriate.
 The directors may also seek advice on such matters, or on other business-related matters, directly from independent professional advisors should they so wish.
 This is in addition to the advice provided by independent advisors to the committees of the board.
 No requests for external professional advice were received during the year.